MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 In this document, we will be looking at the two parts of a programmable transaction block that are relevant to the execution semantics.
 Other transaction information, such as the transaction sender or the gas limit, might be referenced but are out of scope.
 The programmable transaction block consists of two components

-- The inputs, `Vec<CallArg>`, is a vector of arguments, either objects or pure values, that can be used in the transaction commands.
+- The inputs, `[CallArg]`, is a vector of arguments, either objects or pure values, that can be used in the transaction commands.
 The objects are either owned by the sender or are shared/immutable objects.
 The pure values represent simple Move values, such as `u64` or `String` values, which can be constructed purely by their bytes.
-- The commands, `Vec<Command>`, is a vector of transaction commands.
+- The commands, `[Command]`, is a vector of transaction commands.
 The possible commands are:
   - `TransferObjects` sends multiple (1 or more) objects to a specified address.
   - `SplitCoins` splits off multiple (1 or more) coins from a single coin.
 It can be any `sui::coin::Coin` object.
   - `MergeCoins` merges multiple (1 or more) coins into a single coin.
 Any `sui::coin::Coin` objects can be merged, as long as they are all of the same type.